-Since the smartphone appeared over 400 years too late for his needs, he was forced instead to capture “snaps” of the rich, regal and famous through commissioned portraits.
+Since the smartphone appeared over 400 years too late for Ferdinand’s needs, he was forced instead to capture “snaps” of the rich, regal and famous through commissioned portraits.

-The second gallery has the coins.
-Lots of them.
-But it covers other forms of “money”, too: the first cabinet on the left already offers up some examples, from a 2nd century BC cowry shell to casino chips and a modern VISA card.
+But the room covers other forms of “money”, too: the first cabinet on the left already offers up some examples…from a 2nd century BC cowry shell to casino chips and a VISA card.

-For example, Roman coins might feature buildings that were destroyed long ago or the faces of Emperors who weren’t around long enough to leave much of a pictorial record behind.
+For example, Roman coins might feature buildings destroyed long ago or the faces of Emperors who became ex-Emperors too quickly to leave much of a pictorial record behind.

 Use the audio guide to get some interesting background on selected items, such as how the first “Austrian” bank notes from the time of Empress Maria Theresia were signed individually by hand to guard against forgeries.